lineality/Minimal_Flask_Endpoint_API_for_Data_Science/README.md

 - pipenv file
 - app.py

 For this minimal design, the app.py is basically your whole endpoint system, including all the functions, endpoints, flask server code, etc. (Optional Exception: The Template directory stores the html used for the home page.)
 The app.py file here includes a few types of demo endpoints.
 One is a 2 input post endpoint.
-One is a basic 'get' endpoint that posts data or whatever you want (could be help information).
+One is a basic 'get' endpoint that outputs data or whatever you want (could be help information).
 There is also a pre-made json-file endpoint example; those are fast.
 Usually with an API, the URL is only for machines has no interface for a user who goes to that URL with a browser, but it is possible to make an HTML interface to let a user interact with endpoints through HTML on that URL (e.g. the home page).
 The demo home page of the api url is an html display to use endpoints.
 Note: the HTML version does not hit exactly the same endpoints (due to json-input formatting), but as a way to test the endpoint functions these HTML-endpoints are identical in how they handle input and output.
 In other words, this way of making a page includes a built-in interactive-html-interface endpoint-test for not exactly the same endpoints, but alternate versions that will work from form-filled data from that html page.
 That way the same site can be both an API for machines, and a tool for human users, albeit using two sets of endpoints.

 # Steps to Deploy Your Endpoints